Reactor#

 using namespace join;

-// Register a handler
+// Register a handler for file descriptor fd

-// Remove a handler
+// Remove the handler

 Thread configuration#